 Lunch Break will be given at the Planning Commission's convenience The Planning Commission Chairperson will announce when public testimony can be given for items on the Agenda.
-The Commission will consider testimony on both the project and related environmental documents
+The Commission will consider testimony on both the project and related environmental

 The applicant or any interested person may appeal all final decisions of the Planning Commission to the Board of Supervisors.
-Appeals must be filed in writing to the Inyo County Board of Supervisors within 15 calendar days per ICC Chapter 15 [California Environmental Quality Act (CEQA) Procedures] and Chapter 18 (Zoning), and 10 calendar days per ICC Chapter 16 (Subdivisions), of the action by which is contrasted using period characteristic contrasted with the planning commission at the planning commission.
-If an appeal is filed, there is a fee of \$300.00.
-Appeals and accompanying fees must be delivered to the Clerk of the Board Office at County Administrative Center Independence, California.
-If you challenge in court any finding, determination or decision made pursuant to a public hearing on a matter contained in this agenda, you may be limited to raising only those issues you or someone else raised at the public hearing, or in written correspondence delivered to the Inyo County Planning Commission at, or prior to, the public hearing.
-Public Notice: In Compliance with the Americans with Disabilities Act, if you need special assistance to participate in this meeting please contact the Planning Department at (760) 878-0263 (28 CFR 35.102-3.104 ADA Title II).
-Notification 72 hours prior to the meeting will enable the County to make reasonable arrangements to ensure accessibility to this meeting.
-Should you because of a disability activity of the meeting.

-require appropriate alternative formatting of this agenda, please notify the Planning Department 2 hours prior to the meeting to enable the County to make the agenda available in a reasonable alternative format (Government Code Section 54954.2).
+Appeals must be filed in writing to the Inyo County Board of Supervisors within 15 calendar days per ICC Chapter 15 [California Environmental Quality Act (CEQA) Procedures] and Chapter 18 (Zoning), and 10 calendar days per ICC Chapter 16 (Subdivisions), of the action by whilm 15 cateriatal days per Ice Chapter 16 (2007) Florents and Large 17 (2007) Florents and Large 18 ( require appropriate alternative formatting of this agenda, please notify the Planning Department 2 hours prior to the meeting to enable the County to make the agenda available in a reasonable alternative format (Government Code Section 54954.2).

-10:00 1.
-PLEDGE OF ALLEGIANCE.
-A.M.
+10:00 A.M.

-2. ROLL CALL - Roll Call to be taken by staff.
+- PLEDGE OF ALLEGIANCE. - 2.
+ROLL CALL Roll Call to be taken by staff.

-- 3. PUBLIC COMMENT PERIOD This is the opportunity for anyone in the audience to address the Planning Commission on any planning subject that is not scheduled on the Agenda. - Action Item4.
-APPROVAL OF MINUTES Approval of minutes from the September 23, 2020 Planning Commission Meeting. - Action Item5.
-NOMINATION & ELECTION OF CHAIR PERSON The Commission will accept nominations for chair-person for 2021 and hold election. - Action Item6.NOMINATION & ELECTION OF VICE CHAIR PERSON The Commission will accept nominations for vice-chair-person for 2021 and hold election - Action Item Public Hearing 7.
-CONDITIONAL USE PERMIT-2019-16 /INYO FACE CULTIVATION The applicant is requesting a CUP for the cultivation of cannabis on an approximate 2.5-acre parcel located along the Old Spanish Trial Highway in the community of Charleston View, in southeast Inyo County.
+3. PUBLIC COMMENT PERIOD - This is the opportunity for anyone in the audience to address the Planning Commission on any planning subject that is not scheduled on the Agenda.

+Action Item 4.
+APPROVAL OF MINUTES - Approval of minutes from the September 23, 2020 Planning Commission Meeting.

+Action Item 5.
+NOMINATION & ELECTION OF CHAIR PERSON - The Commission will accept nominations for chair-person for 2021 and hold election.

+Action Item 6.
+NOMINATION & ELECTION OF VICE CHAIR PERSON - The Commission will accept nominations for vice-chair-person for 2021 and hold election

+Action Item Public Hearing 7.
+CONDITIONAL USE PERMIT-2019-16 /INYO FACE - CULTIVATION - The applicant is requesting a CUP for the cultivation of cannabis on an approximate 2.5-acre parcel located along the Old Spanish Trial Highway in the community of Charleston View, in southeast Inyo County.
 The project includes the construction of an 18,504-sqft building for the growing, harvesting, dry and curing of cannabis plants.
-This project has been applied for concurrently with a retail cannabis business to be located on a parcel directly north of the cultivation project. - 8.
-CONDITIONAL USE PERMIT-2019-17/INYO FACE -DISPENSARY The applicant is requesting a CUP to establish a retail cannabis store on an approximate 2.5-acre parcel located along the Old Spanish Trial Highway in the community of Charleston View, in southeast Inyo County.
+This project has been applied for concurrently with a retail cannabis business to be located on a parcel directly north of the cultivation project.

+Action Item Public Hearing 8.
+CONDITIONAL USE PERMIT-2019-17/INYO FACE -DISPENSARY - The applicant is requesting a CUP to establish a retail cannabis store on an approximate 2.5-acre parcel located along the Old Spanish Trial Highway in the community of Charleston View, in southeast Inyo County.
 The project includes the construction of a 1,355-sqft building to house the store.
-This project has been applied for concurrently with a cannabis cultivation business to be located on a parcel directly south of the retail project. - Action Item Public Hearing 9.
-CONDITIONAL USE PERMIT-2020-10/DESERT GREEN DISTRIBUTION The applicant has applied for a Conditional Use Permit.
-The applicant has met the application requirements for a CUP in Charleston View, in southeast Inyo County, and is seeking approval for a cannabis distribution facility, which is permitted as a conditional use for the property, following approval from the Inyo Planning Commission. - Action Item Public Hearing 10.
-CONDITIONAL USE PERMIT-2020-11/DESERT GREENS - CULTIVATION -The applicant has applied for a Conditional Use Permit.
+This project has been applied for concurrently with a cannabis cultivation business to be located on a parcel directly south of the retail project.

+Action Item Public Hearing 9.
+CONDITIONAL USE PERMIT-2020-10/DESERT GREEN - DISTRIBUTION - The applicant has applied for a Conditional Use Permit.
+The applicant has met the application requirements for a CUP in Charleston View, in southeast Inyo County, and is seeking approval for a cannabis distribution facility, which is permitted as a conditional use for the property, following approval from the Inyo Planning Commission.

+Action Item Public Hearing CONDITIONAL USE PERMIT-2020-11/DESERT GREENS - CULTIVATION - The applicant has applied for a Conditional Use Permit.
 The applicant has met the application requirements for a CUP in Charleston View, in southeast Inyo County, and is seeking approval for a cultivation site, which is permitted as a conditional use for the property, following approval from the Inyo Planning Commission.